Seth-Harlaar/GPX-Parser/README.md

 - Express.js
 - MySQL

-This application was a semester long project that I developed during my CIS*2750 course at the University of Guelph during my Computer Engineering degree.
+This application was a semester long project that I developed during my completion of the CIS*2750 course at the University of Guelph during my Computer Engineering degree.

 ## Directory Explanation
 The branches of GPX-Parser represent each stage of the application developement.
 The application was developed in 4 stages, each making up one assignment for the course.